 If a high pressure water system is used for cleaning (not recommended), exercise extreme caution.
 The water may damage components and could remove paint and decals.
 Avoid directing the water stream at the following items:

-- Wheel bearings
+- · Wheel bearings

 - Radiator

 - Transmission seals

 - Brakes

-- · Cab and body panels
+- Cab and body panels

+- Electrical components

+- Switches and controls

-- Labels and decals
+- · Labels and decals